vvjn/Visual-Attention-Grounding/README.md

 ![An Overview of the Visual Attention NMT](https://github.com/zmykevin/A-Visual-Attention-Grounding-Neural-Model/blob/master/AGV-NMT.jpg)

 ## 2. Prerequisite
-The code is partially tested on OpenSUSE Leap 15.2 with NVIDIA GPUs and [Conda](https://conda.io/miniconda.html) is expected as prerequisite.
+The code is partly tested on OpenSUSE Leap 15.2 with NVIDIA GPUs, Python 3.8.8, and [PyPI](https://pypi.org/).
 While we haven't tested this code with other OS system, we expect it can be run on any Linux Based OS with a minor adjustment.

-In summary, to install:
+Requirements are PyTorch, NLTK, and Matplotlib.
+It is recommended to create a new virtual environment (e.g., using [pyenv](https://github.com/pyenv/pyenv) and [pipenv](https://pipenv.pypa.io/)) to run this code.
+To install the requirements, clone this repository, then run:
 ```
-conda create -n torch_mmt anaconda
-conda install pytorch torchvision torchaudio cudatoolkit=11.0 -c pytorch
-conda activate torch_mmt
+pip install -r requirements.txt
 ```
-You can change the CUDA version from 11.0 to the 10.1 or 10.2 as supported by your GPU drivers.
-Clone this repository.

 Download pre-processed Multi30K data from [here](https://drive.google.com/drive/folders/1G645SexvhMsLPJhPAPBjc4FnNF7v3N6w?usp=sharing).
 Download METEOR paraphrase files from [here](https://github.com/cmu-mtlab/meteor/tree/master/data) and copy into the machine_translation_vision/meteor/data directory.